tikv/rfcs/text/2018-11-24-consistent-replica-read.md

 1. Determine the policy of the read request.
 If the request is required to check the quorum, the replica is a leader and expired the lease, or the replica is a follower or learner, it should use `ReadIndex` policy.
-2. Got the latest `CommitIndex` from the raft library.
+2. Get the latest `CommitIndex` from the raft library.
 Assign a `uuid` for the request and invoke the `read_index` API of the raft library with the data that was encoded by `uuid`.
 Then the raft state machine will notify our apply state machine with the `read_status` through the `Ready` message.
-And we can get the latest `CommitIndex` throught the corresponding `uuid` from the `read_status`.
+And we can get the latest `CommitIndex` through the corresponding `uuid` from the `read_status`.
 3. Read data according to the state of applying.
-If the `ApplyIndex` greater than or eqaul to the the coresponding latest `CommitIndex`, the request can be processed, rather than will push to the pending queue until it can be processed.
+If the `ApplyIndex` greater than or eqaul to the corresponding latest `CommitIndex`, the request can be processed, rather than will push to the pending queue until it can be processed.

-**Note**: Currently, we only handled read requests on the leader, so we have a few optimizations.
+**Note**: Currently, we only handle read requests on the leader, so we have a few optimizations.
 One is the request can be processed if the `apply_index_term` equals to the `current_term` because we only return success after apply.
 The another one is the local read based on the lease.
 However, if the follower received a read request, the read requests on the leader must go through the normal flow of the `ReadIndex` policy to ensure linear consistency.
-This is because the apply status of the follower not guaranteed to be consistent with the leader, the apply status of the follower may newer than the leader.
+This is because the apply status of the follower not guaranteed to be consistent with the leader, the apply status of the follower may be newer than the leader.

 In order to distinguish the replica reading, we will add an option in the request context.
 This option will mark whether to allow a replica to read,